czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

   - Implementation and Other Details

     - Timers: works regardless of values, but needed for performance
-      - So caclulate round-trip delay
+      - So calculate round-trip delay
       - Need only one timer (for lowest outstanding number) in go-back-`n`
       - Need one for each window element in selective reject
-    - In selective reject, have to send an `ack` with `R` and a bitmap of numbers greater than `R` that have been received
+    - In selective reject, have to send an ACK with `R` and a bitmap of numbers greater than `R` that have been received
     - Piggybacking: to reduce frames sent

   - How Big Should the Sequence Number Space Be?